 Sustainable interior products and surfaces were chosen exclusively for Snug House, to minimise environmental impact.

 The allocation of funds can make or break a renovation’s success.
-Thankfully, the clients were extremely strategic in this respect.
-They chose to prioritise their funds for the most sustainable long-term outcome and made peace with letting go of anything that did not align with this goal.
-Sustainable design measures were applied and implemented from the get go, while solar panels and general repairs were left for a later date, when more funds become available.
+Thankfully, the clients approached this strategically.
+They prioritized their funds for the most sustainable long-term outcomes and made peace with letting go of anything that didn’t align with this goal.
+From the start, sustainable design measures were applied and implemented, while solar panels and general repairs were postponed for a later date, when more funds become available.

 Snug House now sits at 117sqm, with just seven per cent circulation space.
-The project team started with a highly site-responsive plan, ultimately resulting in a breathtaking small-footprint house, complete with three multifunctional bedrooms, an open-plan kitchen, dining and living area, a laundry space, and a multi-functional carport that is also used as a covered entertainment area.
-There is plentiful integrated storage throughout the home, and light now enters and permeates all the right places.
+The project team began with a highly site-responsive plan, resulting in a breathtaking small-footprint house.
+It features three multifunctional bedrooms, an open-plan kitchen, dining and living area, a laundry space, and a multi-functional carport that also serves as a covered entertainment area.
+Integrated storage is plentiful throughout the home, and light now fills all the right spaces.
 Both the clients and their pet pup are particularly thankful for the renovated home’s impressive connections with the outdoors.

 The dwelling showcases sustainable materials and exquisite craftsmanship.

-Sustainability was the key driver behind this renovation, and this was reflected in every decision made.
-The home’s original structure was retained and extended out in order to preserve embodied energy and reduce demolition.
-Sustainable interior products and surfaces were chosen exclusively for Snug House to minimise environmental impact, and the floor plan was cleverly designed to reduce idle and wasted space.
-Indoor plants were introduced to improve air quality, and Haiku ceiling fans were installed to limit the use of high-energy cooling systems.
-Weather sealants and double-glazed windows were integrated to further improve the home’s thermal performance.
+Sustainability drove every decision in this renovation.
+The team retained and extended the home’s original structure to preserve embodied energy and reduce demolition.
+They selected sustainable interior products and surfaces exclusively for Snug House to minimize environmental impact.
+Additionally, the floor plan cleverly reduces idle and wasted space.
+Indoor plants improve air quality, while Haiku ceiling fans limit reliance on high-energy cooling systems.
+Furthermore, the team integrated weather sealants and double-glazed windows to enhance the home’s thermal performance.

-Snug House now boasts a 5.4-star energy rating.
-“By applying fundamental principles of passive solar design, the project delivered a massive 77 per cent reduction in heating and cooling demand and enabled a whopping 3.54t CO² emissions reduction per year,” says Shae.
+As a result, Snug House now boasts a 5.4-star energy rating.
+“By applying fundamental principles of passive solar design, the project reduced heating and cooling demand by 77 percent and cut 3.54t of CO² emissions per year,” says Shae.

 Greenery adds life to a monochrome palette.